k4l1sh/alexa-gpt/README.md

 ### 5.
 You now have two options:
-- Click on "Import Skill", paste the link of this repository (https://github.com/k4l1sh/alexa-gpt.git), click "Import" and go directly to [step 12](#12)
+- Click on "Import Skill", paste the link of this repository (https://github.com/k4l1sh/alexa-gpt.git) and click on "Import".
 ![template](images/import_git_skill.png)

-Or if you want to import the skill manually
+Or if you want to create the skill manually
-- Select "Start from Scratch", click "Create Skill" and go to [step 6](#6)
+- Select "Start from Scratch" and click on "Create Skill"

 ![template](images/select_template.png)